Representing Your Teaching Summer Intensives

 Wondering how to present your teaching on the academic job market?
 The Center for Teaching and Learning is hosting a week of events where graduate students can learn about and begin drafting teaching-related documents with feedback and guidance from CTL.

-Representing Your Teaching Summer Intensives (RYTSI) in 2019 runs July 15-19: come for one day, or come for all!
+Representing Your Teaching Summer Intensives (RYTSI) runs in mid-July; come for one day, or come for all!
 Register for one, several, or every day of RYTSI.
 As space is limited, we ask you to register only for days for which you are sure you can participate for the full day.

 During RYTSI, you will focus on representing your teaching in different parts of your academic job application: teaching statements, teaching portfolios, syllabi, diversity statements, and presenting your teaching in interviews and on the market.
 Each day runs from 9:00 AM to 3:00 PM in 212 Butler Library.
 Breakfast and lunch will be provided.
 This program is facilitated by CTL Graduate Student Programs and Services.